 Some children at KCS have life threatening allergies to peanuts, tree nuts, sesame, shellfish and latex.
 We ask that you assist us in protecting our students by not sending anything to school that contains these products.
 Please be sure to read all product ingredient labels carefully.

 For the safety of our children all visitors are buzzed in at the Main Entrance.
 They then sign in and out at Reception.
 Visitors wear stickers identifying them as such.
 Faculty and staff introduce themselves to anyone not wearing a sticker whom they do not recognize as a parent or guardian.
 They will ask why they are in the school, and escort them to sign in and receive a visitor’s sticker.

 School crossing lines and signage are located on Wimbleton Road between the school and the park.
 The school crossing does not give pedestrians the right of way.
 Teachers supervise all students crossing Wimbleton Road during the school day and will wait for traffic to pass before allowing students to cross.

 Any students leaving the school during the day must be signed out at Reception by a parent or guardian.
-No student is allowed to walk home on their own without written permission from a parent or guardian.

 The KCS Concussion Protocol allows staff and faculty to check and monitor injured students for signs and symptoms of concussion, and to provide valuable information to caregivers who may need to take the child to a doctor or hospital.
 If the student does indeed have a concussion, an individualized learning plan is created once the student returns to school.